smitsrr/GCD-Course-Project/README.md

 Using the following dataset:
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-This code merges the testing and training datasets and cleans up the columns and rows.
+The .r code run_analysis merges the testing and training datasets and cleans up the columns and rows.

-See the codebook for more information on the analyses performed, and meaning of the variables. .
+See the codebook for more information on the analyses performed, and meaning of the variables.